preignition/program-user-guide/accessible-data/survey/training-course/session-2-adding-accessibility-options-to-a-form.md

 ---
-description: This session covers how to add accessibility options to your Survey.
+description: This session covers how to add accessibility options to your 'Survey'.
 ---

 # Session 2- Adding accessibility options

-## Session overview
+## Session Overview

-In session 1, you created a new survey and added some questions to your form.
+In session 1, you created a new 'Survey' and added some questions to your 'Form'.

-In this session you will learn how to add accessibility features including sign language, Easy Read, Read aloud and voice recording.
+In this session, you will learn how to add accessibility features including sign language, Easy Read, Read aloud and voice recording.

-## Learning outcomes
+## Learning Outcomes

 On completing this session, you should feel confident to;

-* [x] Use the Form Behaviour menu to activate accessibility modes
+* [x] Use the 'Form Behavior' menu to activate accessibility modes
-* [x] Create an Easy Read version of your Survey
+* [x] Create an Easy Read version of your 'Survey'
-* [x] Add a sign language to your Survey
+* [x] Add a sign language to your 'Survey'
-* [x] Choose a Read Aloud voice for your Survey
+* [x] Choose a Read Aloud voice for your 'Survey'
 * [x] Understand how the Voice Recording option works
 * [x] Test the accessibility options

 {% hint style="info" %}
 The 'Training Survey' supports British Sign Language (BSL).
-You can offer whichever sign language you choose and even offer several different sign languages.
+You can offer whichever sign language you choose and even offer multiple sign languages.
 {% endhint %}

 ## Learning Materials

 You will need the following learning materials for this session.

-#### Links for British Sign Language (BSL) videos
+### Links for British Sign Language (BSL) videos

-When you add BSL videos to your survey, you will need these Youtube links.
+When you add BSL videos to your 'Training Survey', you will need these Youtube links.

-Simply copy the 11 digit Youtube ID into the appropriate place in your survey.
+Simply copy the 11 digit Youtube ID into the appropriate place in your 'Survey'.
 The training video will show you how!

 <table><thead><tr><th width="442">Question</th><th>Youtube ID</th></tr></thead><tbody><tr><td>1.1 'Which survey tool does your organisation use the most?'</td><td><a href="https://youtu.be/dsL489ipJxM">dsL489ipJxM</a></td></tr><tr><td>1.2 'I am satisifed with my current survey tool'</td><td><a href="https://youtu.be/6KxVTBEfcUQ">6KxVTBEfcUQ</a></td></tr><tr><td>1.3 'What do you like about the survey tool you are using?'</td><td><a href="https://youtu.be/4LfklqWfq3A">4LfklqWfq3A</a></td></tr><tr><td>1.4 'What frustrates you about the survey tool that you are using?'</td><td><a href="https://youtu.be/hK1L5y5iRds">hK1L5y5iRds</a></td></tr><tr><td>2.1 'Do you like this survey?'</td><td><a href="https://youtu.be/Zne0RX2she4">Zne0RX2she4</a></td></tr></tbody></table>